540-325-5667

 11. How does one volunteer to work with the Express?

-Practically all roles are staffed by volunteers-ticket takers, ushers, Express Train Station workers, grounds crew, scorekeepers, bat boys/girls, PA announcer, Internet broadcaster, National Anthem Coorcinator, etc. In typical Strasburg fashion a lot of folks have simply asked how they could help.
-Anyone interested in working with the Express can talk to any existing volunteer, or can call Jay Neal, Team President, at 540-459-4041 (work), 540-436-9189 (home), or e-mail to [email protected].
+Practically all roles are staffed by volunteers-ticket takers, ushers, Express Train Station workers, grounds crew, scorekeepers, bat boys/girls, PA announcer, Internet broadcaster, National Anthem Coordinator, etc. In typical Strasburg fashion a lot of folks have asked how they could help.
+Anyone interested in working with the Express can talk to any existing volunteer, or can call Jay Neal (President) at 540-325-5667 / e-mail to [email protected].
 Schedules for ushers, ticket takers, bat boys/girls, and the gift shop are generated a week or so prior to the start of the season.
 While the pay isn’t great, well, actually isn't anything, interacting with the players and just enjoying the friendship of like-minded purple baseball nuts is priceless.
 We normally post info about out of season work sessions on our Facebook page.

 12. What about Medical Treatment?

-The Express has a wonderful certified trainer, Christina Biddle, who is the trainer for the Appalachain State Baseball team during the college season.
+The Express has a wonderful certified trainers in Mike and Alicia Lutman.
 Occasionally other certified trainers fill in.
 The home team at all VBL games is required to have a medical specialist-trainer, Doctor, Nurse, or EMT, present in the dugout.
-The VBL carries an insurance policy, which pays for a portion of baseball-related injuries treatment bills AFTER a player's insurance has paid all amounts available.
+The VBL carries an insurance policy which pays for a portion of baseball-related injuries treatment bills AFTER a player's insurance has paid all amounts available.
 All otherwise available insurance sources must pay before the limited VBL coverage applies.